Othentic-Labs/avs-mcp-example/MCP_Execution_Server/README.md

 5. **Verify the On-Chain Transaction**

 Check the on-chain transaction in the Attestation Center contract to confirm execution within the AVS network.

-Happy Building! 🚀

-## ⚠️ Disclaimer

-This repository is an experimental implementation intended for testing and development purposes only.
-Do not use this in production environments without conducting a thorough security audit.